Research to the People

 There are three main ways to analyze gene expression: qPCR, microarrays, or RNA-seq.
 The industry choice at this point is RNAseq data because relative to the other techniques, RNA-seq enables us to look at differential expressions at a much broader dynamic range, to examine DNA variations (SNPs, insertions, deletions) and even discover new genes or alternative splice variations using just one dataset.

 If we're providing RNA-seq data, it'll in a data format called FASTA/FASTQ.
-This article provides a really nice comprehensive introduction into the entire RNA-seq curation, processing, and mapping process.
+This article provides a really nice into the entire RNA-seq curation, processing, and mapping process.

 However, relevant to you is probably just mapping the RNA-seq data to a reference, or performing alignment free methods if you have a really high coverage rate.
 STAR is a great option for reference-mapping and salmon for reference-free alignment.
 Note, there's a lot of really great, easy-to-use alignment software packages!